APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+      validly-signed DNS zone can be used as the parent zone for this test.

+   o  A query name that is signed with a DNSSEC signature that cannot be
+      validated (described as a "bogus" RRset in Section 5 of [RFC4033], when, for example, an RRset associated with a label in a zoneis not signed with a valid RRSIG record).

    The responses received from queries to resolve each of these query names can be evaluated to infer a trust key state of the DNS